TeamPuzel/strawberry/design/specification.md

 the generic metaprogramming ability of the Strawberry language, which can parameterize strings on our knowledge about the contents, enabling for instance indexing with integers once it's certain that the string contains no spans.

-There are only 6 special characters:
+There are only 6 special values:

 - 00 :: null, a reserved value which is not valid and can be used as a sentinel.
 - 01 :: newline, indicates the end of a line.